 - Bring the job description, but keep this to yourself.
 Review it to remember the things they are looking for, like you’re studying for a test.

-- Before you go to the job interview, make a copy of your C.V. for yourself, and write notes in the margins of the relevant skills and competencies you have, based on the job description.
+- Before you go to the company, make a copy of your C.V. for yourself, and write notes in the margins of the relevant skills and competencies you have, based on the job description.
 Also, prepare some examples.

 Dress Like You Want the Job